pulp/pulp-openapi-generator/README.rst

 Generating bindings
 -------------------

-The ``generate.sh`` script takes two positional arguments: module name, language.
+The ``generate.sh`` script takes three positional arguments: module name, language, and commit hash.
+When a commit hash is provided, it is appended to the version string.
+This denotes a pre-release build.
 The following commands should be used to generate Python bindings for ``pulpcore``:

 .. code-block:: bash